netdata/netdata/database/engine/README.md

 ### Metric size

 Tier 0 is the default that was always available in `dbengine` mode.
-Tier 1 is the first level of aggregation, Tier 2 is the second so on so forth.
+Tier 1 is the first level of aggregation, Tier 2 is the second, and so on.

-Metrics on all tiers except of the _Tier 0_, store 5 more values for every point for accurate representation:
+Metrics on all tiers except of the _Tier 0_ also store the following five additional values for every point for accurate representation:

 1. The `sum` of the points aggregated
 2. The `min` of the points aggregated